 We consider the problem of inverting noisy observations of the $d$-dimensional Radon transform.
-Obviously the most immediate examples occur for $d=2$ or 3.
-However no major differences arise from considering the general case.
+Obviously, the most immediate examples occur for $d=2$ or 3.
+However, no major differences arise from considering the general case.

-There is a considerable literature on the problem of reconstructing structures from their Radon transforms which is a fundamental problem in medical imaging and more generally in tomography.
+There is considerable literature on the problem of reconstructing structures from their Radon transforms, which is a fundamental problem in medical imaging and, more generally, in tomography.
 In our approach, we focus on several important points.
-We produce a procedure which is efficient from a $L_2$ point of view, since this loss function mimics quite well in many situations the preferences of the human eye.
-On the other hand, we have at the same time the requirement of clearly identifying the local bumps, of being able to well estimate the different level sets.
+We produce a procedure that is efficient from an $\bL_2$ point of view, since this loss function mimics quite well in many situations the preferences of the human eye.
+On the other hand, we have at the same time the requirement of clearly identifying the local bumps, of being able to estimate the different level sets well.
 We also want the procedure to enjoy good adaptation properties.
 In addition, we require the procedure to be simple to implement.

-At the heart of such a problem there is a notable conflict between the inversion part which in presence of noise creates an instability reasonably handled by a Singular Value Decomposition (SVD) approach and the fact that the SVD basis very rarely is localized and capable of representing local features of images, which are especially important to recover.
-Our strategy is to follow the approach started in \citep{5authors} which utilizes the construction borrowed from \citep{pxuball} (see also \citep{pxukball}) of localized frames based on orthogonal polynomials on the ball, which are closely related to the Radon transform SVD basis.
+At the heart of such a problem, there is a notable conflict between the inversion part~-- which, in the presence of noise, creates an instability reasonably handled by a singular value decomposition (SVD) approach -- and the fact that the SVD basis is very rarely localized and, as a consequence, capable of representing local features of images, which are especially important to recover.

+Our strategy is to follow the approach started in \cite{5authors}, which utilizes a construction borrowed from \cite{pxuball} (see also \cite {pxukball}) of localized frames based on orthogonal polynomials on the ball, which are closely related to the Radon transform SVD basis.

-To achieve the goals presented above, and especially adaptation to different regularities and local inhomogeneous smoothness, we add a fine tuning subsequent thresholding process to the estimation performed in \citep{5authors}.
+To achieve the goals presented above, and especially adaptation to different regularities and local inhomogeneous smoothness, we add a fine-tuned subsequent thresholding process to the estimation performed in \cite{5authors}.

 This improves considerably the performances of the algorithm, both from a theoretical point of view and a numerical point of view.
-In effect, the new algorithm provides a much better spatial adaptation, as well as adaptation to the classes of regularity.
-We prove here that the bounds obtained by the procedure are minimax over a large class of Besov spaces and any $\bL_p$ losses: we provide upper bounds for the performance of our algorithm as well as lower bounds for the associated minimax rate.
+In effect, the new algorithm provides a~much better spatial adaptation, as well as adaptation to the classes of regularity.
+We prove here that the bounds obtained by the procedure are minimax over a large class of Besov spaces and any $\bL_p$ loss: we provide upper bounds for the performance of our algorithm and lower bounds for the associated minimax rate.